MaterDev/JSReact_comic-panelist/scripts/README.md

 ### Roadmap Sync

-**File:** `sync-roadmap.js`
+**Directory:** `roadmap-sync/`

-This script synchronizes a structured markdown roadmap with GitHub Projects.
+This tool synchronizes structured markdown roadmaps with GitHub Projects.
 It parses the roadmap file, extracts tasks and subtasks, and creates corresponding GitHub issues with appropriate metadata (priority, size, type).

+#### Key Features

+- Creates GitHub issues for epics, tasks, and subtasks
+- Establishes parent-child relationships between tasks and subtasks
+- Adds issues to GitHub Projects with proper field values
+- Interactive confirmation with keyboard shortcuts (a to accept, c to cancel)
+- Configurable via command-line arguments
+- Detailed configuration display before execution

 #### Configuration